 PowerTools for Deployments also supports exporting User and Group items created during development and recreates them on the new system, as well as remapping the user IDs (provided the names and domains are the same).
 No more manual editing of user IDs!

-The same is also true of other Objects from Content Server.
+The same is also true of other Objects from Content Suite.
 If you export a Custom View containing URLs or other information that differs between your source and target systems, PowerTools for Deployments will take care of updating that information for you as it goes through the import process.